adelxh/VideoGamesExchange/README.md

   * Game details should be then saved to local storage
 ### 4. Saved Games
   * Games that were added should be visible on the Saved page of the web app
+  * Should also have a search field where a user can search games based on the name
 ### 5. Error handling
   * User should NOT be able to upload a video game without entering ALL of the details about a specific video game